1957 Alabama Crimson Tide football team: Tennessee

 In their annual rivalry game against Tennessee, the score was tied at zero as the teams entered the fourth quarter.
 However, a pair of touchdowns by the Volunteers in the final quarter gave Tennessee the 14–0 victory in Birmingham.
 The Vols touchdowns were scored on a nine-yard Bobby Gordon touchdown pass to Tommy Potts and then on a four-yard Gordon run in the win.
-The loss brought Alabama's all-time record against Tennessee to 18–17–5.